 All The Wonderful Reasons to Block

-- A good soaking washes excess dye from the yarn.
+- Soaking washes excess dye from the yarn

 Do I Have To Block Crochet?

-Don’t block yarns like lurex (a metallic yarn) or novelty yarns.
+You don’t.
+No finishing needed?
+Skip it.
+Don’t block lurex (a metallic yarn) or novelty yarns.

-Garments benefit from blocking.
-A minimum for most finished crochet projects is a quick wash and flat dry.
+Amigurumi doesn’t need blocking, nor does a pillow cover or lap blanket.
+Garments need blocking.
+A minimum for finished crochet projects is a quick wash and flat dry.

 - Squares for blankets